 The holidays have officially arrived!
 This week the legendary Silver Oak Bottle Tree is being constructed in our Oakville tasting room.
 Want to see it in action?
 Check out this time-lapse video.

 Last year we kicked-off the holiday season with some fun facts about our Bottle Tree.
 We take Bottle Tree mania (seriously, we’re not kidding...check out Delish, Marie Claire, and Metro) to the next level with the inside scoop from VP of Consumer Experience Kathleen McLeod.

 Wishing you a holiday season filled with joy, laughter, and plenty of Cabernet!

 When did we first do a Bottle Tree?

 Kathleen: The idea for the Bottle Tree was first thought of in 2008, the year our LEED Platinum Certified Oakville Winery was completed.
 The Bottle Tree christened our new tasting room.

 A French Bottle Drying Rack was the inspiration for the Silver Oak Bottle Tree

 Kathleen: The inspiration for the tree comes from a French Bottle Drying Rack, more commonly known as a Hedgehog because of the spiky appearance.
 It was a common accessory to dry bottles used in French châteaux.
-Dr. Kary Duncan (wife of David Duncan, our President and CEO) had the idea to create a large drying rack that could be used in the winey as a holiday tree, featuring Silver Oak bottles.
+Dr. Kary Duncan, wife of Chairman & CEO David R. Duncan, had the idea to create a large drying rack that could be used in the winey as a holiday tree, featuring Silver Oak bottles.
 Kary and I worked on the design, and I hired a local metal fabricator to construct the ‘tree’.
 Over the course of the design phase, I modified to the ‘tree’ to be created in three separate pieces that could be assembled when needed, but also broken down for easy storage.